exograd/erl-cmdline/doc/handbook.md

 The behaviour of the application is undefined if a configuration contains multiple options with the same names.

+Options are set by using either the short name preceded by `-` or the long name preceded by `--`.
+If an option is set multiple times, the only value retained is the last one.

 ## Arguments
 Arguments are defined with the following tuple: